 07 of 13

 Copper Pipe Magazine Rack

 The hardware aisle has become prime hunting-ground for do-it-yourself home decorators.
-Copper pipe and plumbing fittings are especially versatile materials for making trendy home decor.
+Copper pipe and plumbing fittings are especially versatile materials for making trendy home decor, including candle holders.
 This sling, for instance, is made from a pair of old jeans and copper plumbing supplies.
 It will work hard to support your magazine habit, and look great, too!

 08 of 13